 On your website, you may have multiple goals or calls to action.
-If you send completed forms to a Thank You page, Google Analytics makes it easy to set a trigger to track that conversion.
-Other goals for your site may be for phone numbers, clicking an image, playing a video, or how far down your funnel a user has progressed.
+For example: If you send completed forms to a Thank You page, Google Analytics makes it easy to set a trigger to track that conversion.
+Other goals for your site may be gathering phone numbers, clicking an image, playing a video, or how far down the funnel a user has progressed.
 By understanding the tracking of each goal you allow yourself to optimize effectively.
-We suggest doing a few more goals than you may want.
-It’s all free data points, take advantage of the opportunity.
+We suggest doing a few more goals than you may think you want in the beginning.
+It is all free data so take advantage of the opportunity.

-Goals also can be passed through to Google Adwords as well.
-So if you want to measure conversions inside of Adwords, you can link those to an Analytics goal you already have set up.
+Goals also can be passed through to Google Adwords.
+If you want to measure conversions inside of Adwords, you can link those to an Analytics goal you already have set up.

 Filters like these do not take up a lot of time, but going forward, gives a true sense of your sessions.
 A session is the number of visits by users.

 Another great filter is the bot spam filter.
 This is under Admin Settings, Property View, View Settings, then navigate down to see the checkbox.
-This should be on by default, but alas you must go in and check the box yourself.
+This should be “on” by default, but you must go in and check the box yourself.

 Understanding the next layer, which is segmentation, is the more granular view of your tracking data.
 These segments are often subcategorized into Geo, Channels, Desktop vs. Mobile, and Time of Day.
 The segmented areas allow you to utilize your data for content on the website, email campaigns, and ongoing copy.

-This is self-explanatory as well as so important.
+Location, location, location.
+This is so important.
 Each location of your Med Spa has its’ own feel and certain services will perform better than others.
-While researching what is resonating with your audience, the element of location will play a large factor in optimization of your content.
+While researching what is resonating with your audience, the element of location will play a large factor in the optimization of your content.

 Once you have your order you will want to address the art and science of SEO in various ways: